 The Paraguaná Peninsula is between the Caribbean Sea and the Gulf of Venezuela in northwestern Venezuela.
 It is connected to the rest of the country by a natural isthmus.
 Médanos de Coro National Park, located along the Médanos Isthmus, is known for its massive dunes.

-The Paraguaná Peninsula is situated in northwestern Venezuela between the Caribbean Sea and the Gulf of Venezuela.
+The Paraguaná Peninsula is situated between the Caribbean Sea and the Gulf of Venezuela in northwestern Venezuela.
 It is connected to the rest of the country by a natural isthmus.

-Because it is almost completely surrounded by water, the peninsula is sometimes referred to as an island that is part of the Leeward Antilles.
+Because it is almost surrounded by water, the peninsula is sometimes called an island that is part of the Leeward Antilles.
 It is the site of the Médanos de Coro National Park.

 The largest peninsula in Venezuela, the Paraguaná, is approximately 60 km (40 mi) from north to south and has about 300 km (200 mi) of coastline.
 During colonial times it was a haven for pirates and smugglers.

 The sparsely populated peninsula sits at a low elevation and has infertile soil.
 However, the development of the petroleum industry in the 20th century gave Paraguaná significant economic importance.